Sass

 opacity-var()

 A shorthand variant of to-opacity() designed to work as a map-loop callback.
-It takes a color token identifier and an opacity variable name and returns a relative color expression using the --cx- prefix convention.
+It takes an unprefixed color identifier and an opacity component name and returns a relative color expression.
+The framework's --cx- prefix is added later by the PostCSS prefix step — the Sass output uses unprefixed variable names.

 /// Generate a CSS relative color expression that applies a component opacity variable to a color token